victorbrca/blog_hugo/content/post/how-to-configure-a-ups-between-linux-and-freenas.md

 > OL - On line (no power failure)
 >
-> OB - On battery)
+> OB - On battery
 >
 > LB - Low battery

 ![](img/how-to-configure-a-ups-between-linux-and-freenas/freenas.4.png)

 e.
-Log back to your desktop and confirm that you can see your FreeNAS as a connected client (`upsc -c`)
+Log back to your master machine and confirm that you can see FreeNAS as a connected client (`upsc -c`)

 _Assuming that my FreeNAS IP is `192.168.10.20`_
 ```none